 This course studies the thought of the major philosophers of the late nineteenth century to present times.
 Emphasis is given to analytic philosophy, phenomenology and pragmatism.
-Prerequisite: Junior Level standing or above

 PH 403 Modern Philosophy (3 Credits)

 This course considers the main philosophers of the rationalist, empiricist and Kantian traditions from Descartes through the nineteenth century.